 Here's how to make Pasta al Pesto

 Below are some images to guide you on making the pesto, it's really simple as it just involves a blender or food processor.
 I prefer a food processor to keep some of the texture but use what you have.
-The full recipe is below too.
+The full recipe is at the bottom of the page too.

 ONE: Start with the basil and the pine nuts to a blender.